T3rr0rS0ck3/litra-glow-all-devices/README.md

 # Logitech Litra Glow

 This JavaScript driver allows you to control your [Logitech Litra Glow](https://www.logitech.com/en-gb/products/lighting/litra-glow.946-000002.html) light using a CLI and from your JavaScript code.
+The Fork extends the Driver for compatibility for multiple Litra Glow and the behavior for the Brightness and Temperature for cli.

 With this driver, you can: